Environmental Science and Studies Minor

 Honors version available.
 An honors course fulfills the same requirements as the nonhonors version of that course.
 Enrollment and GPA restrictions may apply.

-Environment and Ecology (ENEC) course descriptions.
+Environment, Ecology, and Energy (ENEC) course descriptions.

 Students must see an ENEC advisor to discuss potential courses.
 Depending on the courses selected, the minor requires between 17 and 20 credit hours.